-Dr. Charles Arntzen is a Regents’ Professor and holds the Florence Ely Nelson Presidential Endowed Chair.
-In ASU’s Biodesign Institute and School of Life Sciences he developed novel ways to manufacture pharmaceuticals and vaccines.
-He is internationally recognized for his work on the development of genetic strategies for using plants to produce cost-effective vaccines or drugs to meet the needs of developing nations.
+Arntzen is an emeritus professor at ASU; previously, he was appointed the Florence Ely Nelson Presidential Endowed Chair and named a Regents’ Professor.
+In ASU’s Biodesign Institute and School of Life Sciences, he developed novel ways to manufacture pharmaceuticals and vaccines.
+He is internationally recognized for his work on using plants, like tobacco, to produce cost-effective medicines to meet the needs of developing nations.

-Charlie’s own research programs exemplify how multi-team projects succeed when drawing upon expertise from small and large collaborators.
-During his time at ASU, Dr. Arntzen received awards from the United States Department of Agriculture, Department of Defense, Defense Advanced Research Projects Agency, and National Institutes of Health.
-One of these projects led to ZMapp, the current leading therapeutic for Ebola virus infections.
-A successful handoff to industrial collaborators helped save lives and led to an award by Fast Company Magazine, which recognized Charlie as the “Most Creative Person in Business,” in 2015.
+One of his projects led to ZMapp, the current leading therapeutic for Ebola virus infections.
+A successful handoff to industrial collaborators helped save lives and led to an award by Fast Company Magazine, which recognized Arntzen as the “Most Creative Person in Business” in 2015.

-Dr. Arntzen’s career achievements have been recognized in many ways; he was invited to serve on the President’s Council of Advisors on Science and Technology for George W. Bush, elected to the U.S. National Academy of Science and the National Academy of Science in India, appointed Chairman of the National Biotechnology Policy Board of the National Institutes of Health, and received a Superior Service Award from the United States Department of Agriculture.
-In addition to ASU, Dr. Arntzen has held leadership positions within academic institutions such as Cornell University, Michigan State University, Texas A&M University, and in industry at the DuPont Company.
+Arntzen’s career achievements have been recognized in many ways, including an invitation to serve on the President’s Council of Advisors on Science and Technology for George W. Bush, an appointment as Chairman of the National Biotechnology Policy Board of the National Institutes of Health, and a Superior Service Award from the United States Department of Agriculture.

-Charlie’s retirement in the fall of 2017 closed a chapter at the Biodesign Institute, but his pioneering spirit will live on.
-In recognition of Dr. Arntzen’s dedication to advancing scientific discovery and his legacy at Arizona State University, we seek to rename the Biodesign Institute Auditorium as the Arntzen Auditorium.
-The Auditorium is the most prominent and premier gathering space within the Institute.
+Arntzen’s retirement in the fall of 2017 closed a chapter at the Biodesign Institute, but his pioneering spirit will live on.
+In recognition of his dedication to advancing scientific discovery and his legacy at ASU, we seek to rename the Biodesign Institute Auditorium as the Arntzen Auditorium.
+The auditorium is the most prominent and premier gathering space within the institute.
 It is a space where knowledge is created and disseminated, where creative thinking is stirred, where collaboration is the expectation, and where brilliant minds gather to seek solutions.
-It is the perfect space to bear the name of the man who laid the foundation for what the auditorium symbolizes and what the Institution stands for today.
+It is the perfect space to bear the name of the man who laid the foundation for what the auditorium symbolizes and what the institution stands for today.